 ERS values the support of riders who choose to follow and interact with us on social media.
-We really enjoy seeing you're posts, stories and photos of riders out on the water with ERS equipment though we actually encourage moderate use of social media sites.
+We really enjoy seeing posts, stories and photos of riders out on the water with ERS equipment though we generally encourage moderate and reduced use of social media sites.

-As a company we've decided to limit our posting frequency and content to a maximum of three-four posts per week per platform and we've requested our riders focus on being in the moment, tagging us when they wish to share content but not to let social media dictate or form their core experience on the water.
-We've spent months where we have posted nothing and we have never bought followers, likes or fraudulent reviews like many companies who push a narrative of popularity via the numbers on social media platforms.
+ERS has expressed preference to our riders to focus on being in the moment, tagging us when they wish to share content but not to let social media dictate or form their core experience on the water.

 ERS has spent months where we have posted nothing.
 We have an implemented policy that on dates of significant cultural or historical importance that has nothing to do with paddle boarding we will post nothing unless it is important to us as a business, or to an individual involved in our business.
 The intent is to clear space so real people can interact with real people which we feel is a positive use of social media.

 Social media in all its forms morphed from a platform where friends and family could interact into 'influencers' and businesses using it as tool for the illusion of popularity.
 There is considerable supply of services for likes, comments, and fake reviews that operate through automation or click farms and are routinely used by businesses and 'influencers' to inflate their numbers.
 We have never bought fake followers, likes, or comments or sent free products to 'influencers' like many of the companies who push the narrative of popularity via false metrics on social media (commonplace in our own sphere).
 We minimize any advertising spend and content to put more effort into designing and manufacturing better products.